MikeFot/Java--Steam-Loader/README.md

 ## Usage
 Instantiate a SteamLoader and use it to get Provider wrapper classes or the APIs directly.
 Happy coding!

-## Sample
+## Live Sample
 See it in action here!

 https://github.com/MikeFot/Android--Dota2-Mobile-Stats

-## Attribution
+## Contribution / Attribution
+- Feel free to submit PRs, as long as you keep the project pure Java.
+Android code will not be merged in.
-If you do use the library, please let me know.
-I would be happy to get some feedback!
+- If you do use the library in a project, please let me know.
+I would be happy to get some feedback and I will put a link to your project here!

 ## Importing into your project